aawhip/model-metadata/README.md

 This repository is intended as a gathering place for information regarding hydrodynamic modeling efforts (past and present) in and around the McCormack-Williamson Tract.

-It is in response to requests from Bethany Hackenjos (bhackenjos@flowwest.com) at Flow West, which is subcontracting with the San Francisco Estuary Institute for their McCormack-Williamson Tract Restoration Project.
+This is being done in response to requests from Bethany Hackenjos (bhackenjos@flowwest.com) at Flow West, which is subcontracting with the San Francisco Estuary Institute for their McCormack-Williamson Tract Restoration Project.

-In the main text file, the following bullets should be answered for each project:
+In the main text file (MWT_HydrodynamicModelingMetadataWIP.md), the following bullets should be answered for each project:
 1. Project/Model title
 2. Description
 3. Contact information